Charting a New Course for Business Owners and Investors

 Running a business across state lines or internationally?
 Then you’re in for a wild ride.

-advantages that can be game-changers if you know how to play it right.
+Different jurisdictions mean different rules.
+Some places offer tax advantages that can be game-changers if you know how to play it right.

 Just remember: ignorance isn’t bliss here—it’s expensive.